jameyquinn/jameyquinn.github.io/README.md

 If you can't or won't decide, I will and I will err on the side of the most arbitrary.
 So, be fearless (even pretend fearless).
 Deep breaths.
 Pick one.
 If it turns out to be wrong, then adjust - but we'll cross that bridge later.
 Right now, your decision IS the right one.
 Go prove yourself wrong!

-When we have decisions that have to be made on behalf of others, we should have concensus or simply accept someone else deciding for us.
+When we have decisions that have to be made on behalf of others, we should have consensus or simply accept someone else deciding for us.
 On small and large teams, this means we have to have a way to decide things - or said another way - we should decide how to decide before we find ourselves arguing over something difficult,

 I like to have my teams write out the "how we decide agreement" that answers: